babalneuve/zephyr/doc/develop/manifest/index.rst

 The projects below are optional and will not be downloaded when you call `west update`.
-You can add any of the projects or modules listed below and use them to write application code and extend your workspace with the added functionality.
+You can add any of the the projects or modules listed below and use them to write application code and extend your workspace with the added functionality.